 According to the Utah Department of Health, simply having sex in the middle of a female’s menstrual cycle will not guarantee conception.
 This is because females can ovulate earlier or later in their cycle.

 It is a good idea for couples to track when ovulation occurs so they can time their attempts to conceive correctly.
-The amount of time before ovulation occurs varies from person to person and from month to month.
+The

 Address fertility problems